Latest News

 Ukraine confirmed that it had hit a gas station in the Orenburg area, located 1,700 km (1,060 mi) east of Russia's border with Ukraine.
 It also confirmed hitting an oil refinery, in the Samara Region.

 Orenburg, controlled by Gazprom, could resume gas imports from Karachaganak as early as Monday.
-However, they refused to specify when normal supply levels would be restored.
+They declined to specify when normal supply levels would be restored.

-Karachaganak will produce around 263,000 barrels per day by 2024.
+Karachaganak will produce around 263,000 barrels per day of oil by 2024.
 The Caspian Pipeline Consortium exports it via a Russian Black Sea Terminal, and also through the Druzhba Pipeline in Russia to Germany.

 The field is operated in a consortium that includes U.S. energy giant Chevron (18%), and European energy companies Shell (29.25%).

-Lukoil, a Russian company, and KazMunayGaz, a local firm, both hold 10%.
+Lukoil, a Russian company, and KazMunayGaz, a local company, both hold stakes of 10%.

 (source: Reuters)